V7W3D/visulog/README.md

 ## Presentation

-Visulog a tool for analyzing contributions from the members of a team working a a same given project hosted on a git repository.
+Visulog a tool for analyzing contributions from the members of a team working on a same given project hosted on a git repository.
 Its goal is to assist teachers for individual grading of students working as a team.

 This tool can: